fraserlove/java-lab/vector-graphics-engine/README.md

 # Vector Graphics Rendering
 A vector drawing application built using the Swing GUI API and a MVC (Model-View-Controller) framework.
 The MVC design pattern separates functionality between three main classes.
 The Model class contains the data to be displayed in some representation by the GUI.
 The View class displays the GUI and provides methods for receiving user input from the GUI.
 The Controller class manages
 Model and 3View class.
 It updates the Model class according to input received from the view and then updates the view with this information.
-A list of the features of this vector graphics renderer are detailed below:
+A list of the features of this vector graphics engine are detailed below:
 - Straight lines, rectangles, squares, ellipses, circles and triangles can be drawn
 - Diﬀerent line and ﬁll colours are supported.
 - Undo and redo function for drawing.